slo1958/sl-xj-WoodCutting/README.md

 - The input file is expected to contain:
 	- a column named ‘cell label’, that is renamed to ‘label’ when input file is loaded
 	- a column named ‘cell value’ that is converted to integer, named ‘Value’ when input file is loaded
+	- rows where the converted value is zero are filtered out

 - The input file is loaded by method LoadRequirements

 #### Example input file